tommeagher/gitintro/tutorial.md

 	git mergetools

 This handy command tells you who made the changes to each file in a commit.
-This [and a bunch more good ones] (http://sunlightfoundation.com/blog/2010/07/16/a-few-git-tips/) are from Sunlight Foundation.
+This [and a bunch more] (http://sunlightfoundation.com/blog/2010/07/16/a-few-git-tips/) are from Sunlight Foundation.

 	git blame